repowise vs DeepWiki: Self-Hosted Codebase Docs That Stay Fresh

 No Git Intelligence (Hotspots, Ownership, Co-Changes)

-Code is not just text; it is history.
-DeepWiki focuses on the state of the code, but ignores the evolution of the code.
+Code is text and history.
+DeepWiki analyzes the state of the code but ignores the evolution of the code.
 It doesn't tell you who the "bus factor" experts are for a specific module, which files are "hotspots" (high complexity combined with high churn), or which files tend to change together (temporal coupling).

 No MCP Server for AI Agents

-The future of development isn't just humans reading docs; it's AI agents (like Claude Code, Cursor, or Cline) acting on code.
+AI agents like Claude Code, Cursor, and Cline already act on code.
 DeepWiki is built for humans.
 It lacks a standardized protocol to expose its intelligence to other AI tools.
-Without a Model Context Protocol (MCP) server, your AI agents are still "blindly" searching your files instead of leveraging the pre-computed intelligence of your documentation platform.
+Without a Model Context Protocol (MCP) server, your AI agents are still blindly searching your files instead of querying pre-computed codebase intelligence.

 No Dead Code Detection